 Whether you’re part of a long-term team or one just coming together for a short project, there are individual skills you can develop to make yourself a great teammate—one people want to work with again.

 Knowing what to work on starts with assessing your natural strengths and struggles around trust and teamwork.
-The Five Behaviors Personal Development assessment and profile was created for just this purpose.
-The 23-page report will give you a personalized roadmap for being a better teammate.
+The Five Behaviors Personal Development assessment and profile were created for just this purpose.
+The 23-page report will give you a personalized road map for being a better teammate.
 Some general advice is below.

 Understand what makes trust easier for you

 When have you been part of a team you trusted?
 What was it about the environment, the people, the interactions, or behaviors that made trust easier for you in that scenario?
 Take a minute to articulate this in writing.
 Doing so forces you to get more concrete about what was working for you.
 A sample list may look like this: